shakebugs/shake-docs/docs/react/quick-facts.md

 ## Usage
-To set the Quick facts, use the following method
-`
-Shake.setShakeReportData(ReadableArray filesArray, String quickFacts) `
-Pass your Quick facts as a text containing data you want to receive on your web Dashboard.
+To set the Quick facts, use the following method `Shake.setShakeReportData()` Pass your Quick facts as a text containing data you want to receive on your web Dashboard.

 You can set quick facts anywhere within your app, but be careful because any subsequent calls with the same key will override the former text value.

 ```javascript title="App.js"